 Mistake #2 – Marketing to Everyone

 This is a mistake more common with new event planners.
-The fear of missing out on a potential customer will means that planners will try to create ads to market to everyone.
-While in theory, this may seem like a good idea, in reality, you end up creating an ad so general that it connects with no one.
+The fear of missing out on potential clients will have planners creating ads to market to everyone.
+While in theory, this may seem like a good idea, in reality, what happens is that you end up creating an ad so general that it connects with no one.

 Look at it this way, if you were explaining your event planning services to your parents, grandparents, siblings, friends and your 8-year-old niece or nephew (let’s pretend with me for a moment), would you use the same words?
 Or better yet, would they have the same questions or concerns?